-This couple’s dream bike journey started with a bike fit with AC’s Jess.
+This couple’s dream bike journey started with a bike fit.
 Once in the shop, we realized they came from near where my parents lived, and before long, what was a straight fit turned into a long and lovely chat.

 His and hers bikes are not as uncommon as you might think.
 Many couples ride together and want to experience the same performance, comfort and speed.
 So why not the same frame and build?
 In this case, the handmade carbon fiber Raso from our Italian partners, Sarto, complemented by a raft of top-tier components.